alessandrofrenna/broaddy/README.md

 }
 ```

-Add this to your dependencies:
+Add this to your dependencies in `build.gradle`:
 ```
 dependencies {
         implementation 'com.github.alessandrofrenna:broaddy:1.0.2-SNAPSHOT'